foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

           - Parity: None
           - Flow control: None

-    A helpful reminder, if your not receiving console output to swap the TX and RX pins as most TTL USB to UART adaptors do not provide the cross over function.
+    A helpful reminder, if your not receiving console output to swap the TX and RX pins.
+Most TTL USB to UART adaptors do not provide the cross over function.

 #.
 Ensure that the power is off (no power input connected)